JuliaLabs/Cassette.jl/README.md

-If everything is inlined aggressively, then the lowered code for `f(rand(2))` will be nearly the same as the lowered code for `rosenbrock(rand(2))`, with the key difference that every method call within the program has been wrapped in an `Intercept`.
-Internally, the definition of `Intercept` looks similar to the following (this is *not* the real code, but hopefully illuminates the kind of thing going on under the hood):
+If everything is inlined aggressively, then the lowered code for `f(rand(2))` will be nearly the same as the lowered code for `rosenbrock(rand(2))`, with the key difference that every method call within the program has been wrapped in an `Execute`.
+Internally, the definition of `Execute` looks similar to the following (this is *not* the real code, but hopefully illuminates the kind of thing going on under the hood):

 ```julia